EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model: Experiments

 \subsection{Main Results}

-We mainly report the cIoU metric of RefCOCO-series benchmarks and compare our proposed \name{} with recent state-of-the-art methods in Tab.~\ref{tab:benchmark} The upper part of Tab.~\ref{tab:benchmark} presents traditional methods based on text encoders.
-Despite their advantages in terms of fewer parameters and faster inference speeds, these methods either achieve less competitive results or require vast amounts of data due to their lack of integration with foundation models.
-The methods listed in the lower portion of Tab.~\ref{tab:benchmark} are based on Large Multimodal Models~(LMMs), achieving state-of-the-art (SOTA) performance but require significant computational resources.
-Our EVF-SAM achieves the highest average cIoU score across all RES benchmarks, using only limited data and manageable computation costs.
-Specifically, our EVF-SAM achieves SOTA performance on RefCOCOg~\cite{refcocog, refcocog2}, predicating a stronger capability for handling longer text prompts than previous LMM-based models, which is counter-intuitive while showing the great potential of vision-language models for understanding instructions.
-In addition, the early fusion between the input image and text prompts can generate more informative embeddings than independent encoders as discussed in Sec.~\ref{motivation-arch}.
-Meanwhile, \name{} also achieves competitive performance on RefCOCO/+~\cite{refcoco/+, referit}, demonstrating the effectiveness of the proposed formulation of \name{}.
+We mainly report the cIoU metric of RefCOCO/+/g benchmarks and compare our proposed \name{} with recent state-of-the-art methods in Tab.~\ref{tab:benchmark}.
+The upper part of Tab.~\ref{tab:benchmark} presents traditional methods based on text encoders.
+Despite their advantages in terms of fewer parameters or task-specific architectures, these methods either achieve less competitive results or require vast amounts of data and computational resources due to their lack of integration with foundation models.
+The methods listed in the lower portion of Tab.~\ref{tab:benchmark} are based on Large Language Models~(LLMs), achieving more competitive performance but at the expense of significantly increased parameter size.
+Our EVF-SAM achieves the highest average cIoU score across all RES benchmarks, using only readily available data, manageable computation resources, and moderate parameter size.
+Notably, unlike previous methods that excelled on specific datasets but performed poorly on others, our approach achieves consistently high scores across multiple datasets.
+This demonstrates that our method does not rely on specific linguistic expressions~(\eg, geometric words) for prediction but rather possesses strong generalization capabilities.

+Besides metrics on RefCOCO/+/g, we also evaluate the model's performance on semantic-level referring expression segmentation, part-level referring expression segmentation and reasoning segmentation.
+Metrics are shown in Sec.~\ref{sec:semanticRES}, Sec.~\ref{sec:partRES} and Sec.~\ref{sec:reasonSeg}.